CORRECTED-Cheniere hires banks for debt financing of LNG project

 April 16 (Reuters) - Cheniere Energy has engaged eight financial institutions to raise up to $4 billion in debt to help finance the construction of its proposed liquefied natural gas export plant in Louisiana.

-Houston-based Cheniere plans to build the LNG plant at Sabine Pass that would chill cheap U.S. natural gas to a liquid for shipping overseas by 2015, pending regulatory approval.
+Houston-based Cheniere plans to build the LNG plant at Sabine Pass that would chill cheap U.S. natural gas to a liquid for shipping overseas by 2015.
 It would be the first of its kind built in the United States in nearly 50 years.

 “Obtaining financing is one of the last steps to complete before proceeding with the construction of the first two liquefaction trains being developed at the Sabine Pass LNG terminal,” Cheniere Chief Executive Charif Souki said in a statement.